 Small Grants

-Global Studies is pleased to announce our first cycle of Small Grants as part of the Global Futures Initiative.
-Our goal is to support faculty and graduate students across Arts & Sciences to conduct global projects that do not fit within traditional disciplines.
+Global Studies is pleased to announce our second cycle of Small Grants as part of the Global Futures Initiative.
+Our goal is to support faculty and graduate students across Washington University to conduct global projects that do not fit within traditional disciplines.
 Complex problems, including forced migration and human trafficking, climate change, or the rise of neo-populism, to only mention a few, require cross-disciplinary approaches and transnational perspectives.

 Eligibility